StrangeDS/ViewFinderRe/README.md

 - Situation (S):
 A dynamic mesh(DynamicMeshComponent holding), after multiple Boolean operations, needs to revert to a previous DynamicMesh.
 Should the DynamicMeshComponent be detached when rewinding to a state before it was originally attached?
-The engine provides an object pool for dynamic meshes.
+The engine provides an object pool for `UDynamicMesh`.
 - Task (T):
 The DynamicMeshComponent needs to restore its previous dynamic mesh.
   - One approach: Use the inverse of the Boolean operation.
 However, this requires knowing the other operand used in the original operation.
 Recording this for every operation on every component would lead to extremely high complexity.